Next Start

 If you took the ASVAB test in high school, a recruiter would first pull your scores.
 If you haven’t, they may refer you to a local testing site.
 Once the ASVAB is complete, the recruiters will present you with a ship date and list of available roles.

-If there are mechanic positions available, you can solidify this as your path.
+If there are mechanic positions available, you can choose this as your path.
 Once you and a recruiter decide on your path, you’ll be referred to the nearest Military Entrance Processing Station (MEPS) for screening.

 3. Pass MEPS Screening

 As previously mentioned, most candidates complete the ASVAB in high school or are referred to a local testing site prior to screening.
-However, if you haven’t taken the ASVAB test, this will be the first portion of your MEPS screening as it helps your recruiter determine the type of role, you’re best suited for.
+However, if you haven’t taken the ASVAB test, this will be the first portion of your MEPS screening, as it helps your recruiter determine the type of role you’re best suited for.

 While high schools can administer the ASVAB test to minors without parental consent, recruiters cannot.
 If you’re younger than 18, both parents will have to give their permission.
 This is because many high schools use the test as a counseling tool to help students identify their strengths, while recruiters use it as an enlistment tool.